 - Leaving absolutely no food behind, also no little food scraps.

-- Only pie on the toilet!
-You don’t only confuse animals with doing this, but you also leave a terrible smell behind for the next visitor!
+- Only pee in the toilet!
+When you use nature as your restroom, you don’t only confuse animals by doing this, but you also leave a terrible smell behind for the next visitor!
 Australia is a dry country, and waiting for the next rain shower to wash it away can take months!

 - Close your doors and windows at night (or make sure you have a proper mosquito net installed).
 This tip is not necessarily for the animals, but more for your own sake.

-- If you see an animal (snake, iguana, wallaby, koala, crocodile or whatever you can think of), remain quiet and let them pass by.
-As long as you stay quiet and relaxed, the animal will probably not even notice you and just follow his journey.
+- If you see an animal (snake, iguana, wallaby, koala, crocodile, or whatever you can think of), remain quiet and let them pass by.
+As long as you stay quiet and relaxed, the animal will probably not even notice you and just follow their own journey.

 9. Respect your fellow free-campers

 Respect your neighbors and keep free camping a fun thing for everyone.